-Standard Required Adoption Description Effect on Financial Statements or Other Significant Matters ASU 2023-07 Segment Reporting (Topic 280) Annual periods beginning January 1, 2024 Interim periods beginning January 1, 2025 Early adoption is permitted.
-This guidance requires certain segment disclosures in annual and interim periods.
-It also clarifies that companies may report on additional measures if the chief operating decision maker uses more than one measure of a segment's profit or loss in assessing segment performance and deciding how to allocate resources.
-The guidance should be applied on a retrospective basis.
-The guidance is not expected to have a material impact on the Company's disclosures.
-ASU 2023-09 Income Taxes (Topic 740) January 1, 2025 Early adoption is permitted.
-This guidance requires certain tax disclosures related to rate reconciliation and income taxes paid.
-The guidance should be applied on a prospective or retrospective basis.
-The guidance is not expected to have a material impact on the Company's disclosures.
+Standard Required Adoption Description Effect on Financial Statements or Other Significant Matters ASU 2023-07 Annual periods This guidance requires certain segment This guidance did not have a Segment Reporting beginning January 1, disclosures in annual and interim periods.
+It also material impact on the (Topic 280) 2024 clarifies that companies may report on additional Company's financial measures if the chief operating decision maker condition or results of uses more than one measure of a segment's profit operations. or loss in assessing segment performance and deciding how to allocate resources.
+The Company updated its disclosures in Note 10 (Line The guidance should be applied on a of Business Results) to retrospective basis. reflect this new guidance.